Creating Effective Library Assignments: A Guide for Instructors

 - Research a topic using primary and secondary sources.
 Compare the results retrieved from the two types of sources.

-- Research a particular topic in the literature of the 1970s and 1980s.
-Research the same topic in the literature of the 1990s and 2000s.
+- Research a particular topic in the literature of the past decades.
+Research the same topic in the current literature.
 Discuss the evolution of the field based on this exercise.

 - Read an editorial and find facts to support or contradict.